Elementary Education Concentration | West Coast Baptist College

 PT 100 1

-Practical Theology (Men Only)
+Practical Theology

 This course is taught by Dr. Chappell to equip young men for the work of local church ministry.
 Students will gain both biblical and practical insights in areas such as Baptist church planting, discipleship, contemporary theology, servant leadership, staff training, and the administration of local church work.
 Prerequisite: None